JanDebiec/MovieDB/README.md

 local movie data base, based on infos from IMDB.
 Some additional informations about source, medium and rating can be added by user

+##Project is developed with Flask based on Miguel Grinberg's "Flask mega tutorial"

 The user should be able to query db about the director, actor, ratings, ...

 As option user can compare her own ratings with the ratings from various critics and sites